-- Combine the financial statements of the parent and its subsidiaries on a line by line basis - Eliminate the carrying amount of the investment and the portion of equity in each subsidiary - Measure and present non-controlling interest (NCI) in subsidiaries' profit and loss separately - Measure and present NCI in the net assets of the subsidiaries separately from the interest of the parent, this includes amount of NCI at acquisition and the share of changes in equity post this date - Elimination of intra group balances and transactions - Preparation of financial statements at a uniform reporting date for the parent and all subsidiaries, unless it is impracticable to do so - Preparation using uniform accounting policies - Inclusion of income and expenses of acquired subsidiaries from the acquisition date - Inclusion of income and expense of disposed subsidiaries until the disposal date - Gain or losses on disposal of subsidiaries are recorded as the difference between the proceeds received plus the carrying amount of any retained interest at the date of disposal.
+- Combine the financial statements of the parent and its subsidiaries on a line by line basis - Eliminate the carrying amount of the investment and the portion of equity in each subsidiary - Measure and present non-controlling interest (NCI) in subsidiaries' profit and loss separately - Measure and present NCI in the net assets of the subsidiaries separately from the interest of the parent, this includes amount of NCI at acquisition and the share of changes in equity post this date - Elimination of intra group balances and transactions - Preparation of financial statements at a uniform reporting date for the parent and all subsidiaries, unless it is impracticable to do so.
+If it is impracticable, the most recent financial statements of the subsidiary are used with adjustments for significant transactions or events between the two reporting dates - Preparation using uniform accounting policies - Inclusion of income and expenses of acquired subsidiaries from the acquisition date - Inclusion of income and expense of disposed subsidiaries until the disposal date - Gain or losses on disposal of subsidiaries are recorded as the difference between the proceeds received plus the carrying amount of any retained interest at the date that control is lost.
+Exchange differences that relate to a foreign subsidiary recognised in other comprehensive income are not reclassified to profit or loss on disposal of the subsidiary.